Skip to Main Content

 Hard to believe, you say?
 Well according to a 2011 article in the International Journal of Behavioral Sciences, an estimated seventy percent of the population will experience at least one episode of Imposter Syndrome in their lifetimes.
 I like to point that out to lawyers and law firms, where there still seems to be a pervasive disconnect.
 While many individual lawyers (including some senior in the profession) are willing to describe their Imposter Syndrome and how it negatively impacts them and their enjoyment of their work and lives, many law firms as organizations deny that their lawyers struggle with this issue, definitively stating, "Look, we don't have that problem!"

 My experience says otherwise.
 I believe there are certain aspects of lawyering and legal training that exacerbate the problem among lawyers.
 The profession is synonymous with exceptional expectations, intolerance of mistakes, and risk avoidance.
-Impostor Syndrome is common in overachievers and perfectionists, so it's no wonder many lawyers suffer from chronic self-doubt and feel like intellectual frauds.
+Imposter Syndrome is common in overachievers and perfectionists, so it's no wonder many lawyers suffer from chronic self-doubt and feel like intellectual frauds.

 Speaking of Perfectionism in the Legal Profession . . .